Skip to content

 The WASP Affiliated PhD Student Program provides an opportunity for PhD students not funded by WASP to participate in the WASP Graduate School.
 A call for Affiliated PhD students is usually open once per year.

-For a PhD student to be accepted to the affiliation program the candidate must typically satisfy the
+For a PhD student to be accepted to the Affiliated PhD Student Program, the candidate must typically be an academic or industrial PhD student with an activity level of at least 80 percent.

-• The student must belong to one of the five partner universities Chalmers, KTH, Linköping
+The student must belong to one of the six WASP partner universities; Chalmers, KTH, Linköping University, Lund University, Uppsala University or Umeå University, or to one of the Affiliated Groups of Excellence.

 The university or company has full responsibility for the financing of the student including salary, office space, indirect costs, regular travel costs, and travel costs to all WASP course meetings, and WASP activities.